Subtrope of Battleaxe Nurse

 - In the first novel of the Star Trek: Vanguard series, the Bombay's CMO complains bitterly about "battlefield triage" - she and her staff can't treat crewmen who may need their help the most if they aren't critical to keeping the ship from being destroyed while under attack.
 To her, it feels like a perversion of the Hippocratic Oath.

-- One of the cruel realities of any mass casuality incident, such as a large multi-vehicle wreck in the middle of nowhere or something on the scale of Katrina or September 11th, is that not everyone can be saved, even with the miracles of modern medicine.
-On the same venue, time spent dealing with those patients who cannot be helped will cause those that can to die.
+- One of the cruel realities of any mass casualty incident, such as a large multi-vehicle wreck in the middle of nowhere or something on the scale of Katrina or September 11th, is that not everyone can be saved, even with the miracles of modern medicine.
+Mass casualty triage rests upon providing the most benefit to the greatest number of people; if you expend all your resources saving one catastrophically injured patient, you may have just doomed ten more to die for lack of care.
 Enter the principle of Simple Triage and Rapid Treatment.
-If you can walk: Priority 3, help carry the person next to you over to the casuality collection point.
+If you can walk: Priority 3, help carry the person next to you over to the casualty collection point.
 If you can't walk, but follow commands, Priority 2: We'll get to you as soon as we can.
 On the other hand, if the only thing you do is breathe or babble incoherently, you get out of there pretty fast: Priority 1.
 Unsurvivable injuries, such as massive burns or amputations, no pulse, or no spontaneous breathing?
 Expectant/Morgue.